ricardojdgferreira/TTMD/README.md

-# TTMD
+# TTMD (updated for NAMD3 MD simulations)
-Python code to run Thermal Titration Molecular Dynamics (TTMD) simulations
+Python code to run Thermal Titration Molecular Dynamics (TTMD) simulations with the following modifications:

-# TTMD updated for NAMD3 MD simulations
   1) NAMD3 is now the default MD engine (path can be specified in config_rt.dat)
   2) Disulfide bridges are now passed to tleal (cysteines must be identified as CYX)

 Reference publications:
   1) **"Qualitative Estimation of Protein-Ligand Complex Stability through Thermal Titration Molecular Dynamics (TTMD) Simulations."**